CHARTWELL Income Fund

-The Berwyn Income Fund (BERIX) is managed utilizing Chartwell Investment Partners’ value-oriented security selection process.
-While the majority of Berwyn Income Fund’s (BERIX) portfolio is invested in bonds, it may invest up to 30% of its assets in dividend-paying common stocks.
+The Chartwell Income Fund (BERIX) is managed utilizing Chartwell Investment Partners’ value-oriented security selection process.
+While the majority of Chartwell Income Fund’s (BERIX) portfolio is invested in bonds, it may invest up to 30% of its assets in dividend-paying common stocks.
 We believe the BERIX’s balanced, income-oriented approach may afford a greater level of price stability than an all equity portfolio.

 *The 30-Day SEC Yield is computed under an SEC standardized formula based on net income earned over the past 30 days.
 It is a “subsidized” yield, which means it includes contractual expense reimbursements, and it would be lower without those reimbursements.